 The Raptors face a number of obstacles to find themselves in the top eight, but first they need to find themselves in the top 10 to give themselves a shot.

 A popular United States sportsbook defines making the playoffs as advancing past the play-in tournament and playing a full first round series.
 Oddsmakers at the sportsbook suggest it is unlikely the Raptors advance to the postseason with all they will need to do in the month of May.
-Odds for Toronto to miss the playoffs is at -4000, while there would be a high payout if the Raptors find themselves in the top eight for the first round of the playoffs with +1260 odds.
+Odds for the Raptors to miss the playoffs is at -4000, while there would be a high payout if the Raptors find themselves in the top eight for the first round of the playoffs with +1260 odds.

 Toronto had a four-game winning streak earlier this month, but the Raptors will look to avoid their third straight loss when they head on the road to play the Utah Jazz on Saturday, May 1 at 10 p.m.
 ET.
 Toronto has a very difficult stretch coming up with road games against the Los Angeles Lakers and Los Angeles Clippers following their meeting with the Jazz.